marceloverdijk/restfbmessenger/README.md

     path: /webhook # The path of the webhook servlet
 ```

+See the [RestFB Messenger Echo Spring Boot][] sample for a full sample
+using the RestFB Messenger Spring Boot Starter.

 ## License

 The RestFB Messenger library is released under version 2.0 of the [Apache License][].